bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Manipulation

-Format: `SETV` llim npt valr vali
+Format: `SETVP` val llim npt

-Defaults: current display 0.0 0.0
-Qualifiers: 	/REAL (default)       /IMAG (default) Description:
+Qualifiers: /COMPLEX /IMAG /REAL

-`SETVP` sets data values for all points in a specified region of an FID or spectrum to a given complex number.
-The region to be modified begins at "llim" and is "npt" points long.
+Qualifier Defaults: current_display

+Defaults: 0.0 current_display_limit 1

+Description:
+`SETVP` sets the data values for all points in a specified region (npt points starting from llim) of the visible processing buffer to a given value.
+If val is omitted RNMR will prompt for it with 0.0 as a default.
+If llim is omitted RNMR will not prompt for them and will use the current display limit.
+The limit is specified in the current units of the visible processing buffer.
+If the number of points to set, npt, is omitted RNMR will not prompt for it and will set a single point.
+The /REAL, /IMAG, and /COMPLEX qualifiers select whether to set the real part, imaginary part, or both parts of the buffer to the specified value.
+The default behavior is to set the currently visible part of buffer as selected and shown by the `BUF` command.
 ## SG
 Start acquisition without accumulation